Asphult/Geoboid/README.md

 dotnet new grasshopper --name Geoboid
 ```

-Then drop the four `.cs` files from `src/` into the generated project — each component self-registers via its `GH_Component` subclass, and the template's `GH_AssemblyInfo` class supplies the plugin metadata.
+Then drop the four `.cs` files from `src/` into the generated project, each component self-registers via its `GH_Component` subclass, and the template's `GH_AssemblyInfo` class supplies the plugin metadata.

 ---